ws-hofshteyn/feeder/README.md

-# AngularProject
+# rss-app-ang6

-`sudo npm i --unsafe-perm` - run to install packages.
-Unsafe perm use to correctly install node-sass.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

 ## Development server

-Run `npm start` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Backend server

-`http://localhost:3000/` is the address of backend.
-Based on MongoDB, Node JS, Express JS.
-Angular app uses proxy to pass data to backend.
-Watch proxy.conf.json.

 ## Code scaffolding